Starting life at the inspirational Swanage Ampitheatre, SISATA was born from a love of Shakespeare and a longing to make theatre accessible to all.

 Musical Direction by Alastair Simpson

-Supported using public funding by the National Lottery through Arts Council England, Lighthouse, Poole, Arts University Bournemouth and Bournemouth University.
+Created with support from the Lighthouse, Poole, Arts University Bournemouth and Bournemouth University.

-This SISATA production draws from experiences of climate change and the power of nature through our work with coastal communities on the Isle of Portland in Dorset.
-The project will culminate in an original site-responsive promenade play cycle of three dynamic and nature-connected pieces that are inspired by the original Shakespearean text and will be performed on the Isle of Portland as part of the b-Side festival.
-These three plays in a cycle are being written, co-created and performed by diverse groups of local community performers, led by a team of professional writers and SISATA.
+This SISATA production drew from experiences of climate change and the power of nature through our work with coastal communities on the Isle of Portland in Dorset.
+The project culminated in an original site-responsive promenade play cycle of three dynamic and nature-connected pieces that are inspired by the original Shakespearean text and were performed on the Isle of Portland as part of the b-side fringe festival.
+These three plays in a cycle were written, co-created and performed by diverse groups of local community performers, led by a team of professional writers and SISATA.